Asset Auditor

 The Asset Auditor dashboards can be edited by users with a Sisense Admin or Designer role.

-This is beneficial so that users can make changes to dashboards to better suite specific use cases.
-We have provided the canonical column names and descriptions for the data in the QBeeQ Asset Auditor data model.
+This is beneficial so that users can make changes to dashboards to better suit specific use cases.
+We have provided the tables included in the model, as well as canonical column names and descriptions for the data in the QBeeQ Asset Auditor data model.

 💡